 4. Chat With Other Homeschoolers

 When you know that you are not alone, it can make it so much easier.
 Plus, it is fantastic to have homeschool buddies to talk to and share ideas.
-If you are looking for an active and supportive online place to chat about homeschool, join Rock Your Homeschool!
-Facebook group where we chat about all types of homeschooling topics.
+If you are looking for an active and supportive online place to chat about homeschool planning and more, join our Rock Your Homeschool!
+Facebook group.

 5. Consult & Use a Helpful Resource

-I have found that many of my homeschool planning problems have been overcome through the use of a helpful resource, Plan Your Year.
+I have found that many of my homeschool planning problems have been overcome through the use of a helpful resource and guide, Plan Your Year.
 This kit includes a guide, planning forms, videos, and audio bonuses.
 After trying a variety of homeschool planners and approaches, Plan Your Year has helped me discover a homeschool planning system that works for me.